SiniNumminen/website/_pages/7-projects.md

   * **interviews** with off-grid energy practitioners ([industry survey conducted in 2018](/industry_survey_2018/)), micro-grid field staff and solar energy users;
   * **field trips** and observative methods in poor off-grid communities in northern India
   * **multi-disciplinary sustainability analyses, reliability engineering and development studies**.

+My doctoral project is nicely presented in the [New Global website](https://newglobal.aalto.fi/phd/reliability-and-sustainability-analyses-of-frugal-solar-photovoltaic-micro-grid-systems-in-emerging-markets/){:target="_ blank"} with reflections on the global contribution of the work.

 <div style="clear:both;">
 </div>